garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/AGILE.md

 *"We are uncovering better ways of developing [[software]] by doing it & helping others to do it"*

 ![[Pasted image 20231101002841.png]]
+Valuing the items on the LEFT more than the RIGHT which are:
+- Individuals & Interactions
+- Working Software
+- Customer Collaboration
+- Responding to Change

+## 12 princi